This article will help you:

-- First Attempt: We check established databases that maintain employment records on millions of Americans.
+- First, we check established databases that maintain employment records on millions of Americans.

 If previous employers cannot be verified, Checkr will generate an exception, and request that the candidate upload a W2, a letter from their former HR department on company letterhead, or an old pay stub to the Candidate Portal.

 Available Employment Verification options